 A credit freeze is the process of denying access to your credit reports.
 This is an effective method of blocking identity thieves from opening new lines of credit because once you institute the credit freeze, no one, not even you, can open a new line of credit without jumping through hoops.
 In fact, lenders and insurers can’t even access your credit history without you giving them explicit permission, which involves sending them a personal identification number which is good for a limited time.
 Otherwise, no one can access your credit profile until you lift the credit freeze.

-As you can see there are some pros and cons to this, which will will explore further.
+As you can see there are some pros and cons to this, which will explore further.
 But for now, the main benefit is locking down your credit profile to prevent unauthorized use.
 The downside, however, is that you need to jump through hoops if you want to open a new line of credit, apply for a loan, or just want to check your credit report.

 How to Request a Security Freeze on Your Credit Report